eprunier/lein-service-rest-template/README.md

 # lein-webapp-template

-A Leiningen template for REST API based on Liberator.
+A Leiningen template for REST services.

 ## Usage with Leiningen 2